C-NASIR/AI-Companion/README.md

 5. The respond node always sees an explicit evidence list.
 When chunks exist, they are formatted as a numbered list with chunk ids and passed verbatim to the model along with instructions to cite ids inline.
 When no chunks are retrieved it instructs the model to reply “I lack sufficient evidence to answer.”
 6. Verification parses the streamed output, ensures at least one chunk id is cited whenever retrieval succeeded, and rejects answers that mention unknown chunks via reasons `missing_citations` or `invalid_citation`.
 7. The frontend fetches the persisted RunState after completion, parses cited chunk ids, and renders a Sources section with document titles, chunk ids, and expandable chunk previews.
 If retrieval never ran or returned zero chunks the panel shows “No sources were used for this answer.”

+### Tool connectivity, MCP, and permissions

+1. `backend/app/mcp/` hosts the MCP schema models (`schema.py`), registry (`registry.py`), client (`client.py`), abstract server contract (`server.py`), and concrete servers under `servers/`.
+Two servers are registered at startup: `CalculatorMCPServer` (local arithmetic) and `GitHubMCPServer` (read-only repo access via the GitHub REST API and the `GITHUB_TOKEN` env var).
+2. `backend/app/permissions.py` defines a `PermissionGate` and `PermissionContext` that enforce scopes mechanically outside of intelligence.
+Calculators are always allowed, `github.read` is allowed only in `development`, and any future scope defaults to deny.
+3. `backend/app/intelligence.py` planning consults the allowed set via the registry + permission gate, emits `tool.discovered` decision data, records `tool_selected`, and requests a tool directly from the plan node (transitioning into the waiting phase).
+Respond only streams model output when no tool was selected.
+4. `backend/app/executor.py` subscribes to `tool.requested`, validates descriptors, runs the permission gate, emits `tool.denied` (without contacting the server) when scopes are disallowed, and routes execution through the MCP client when permitted.
+Server-level failures emit `tool.server.error` before the usual `tool.failed`.
+5. `RunState` now stores `available_tools`, `requested_tool`, `tool_source`, `tool_permission_scope`, and `tool_denied_reason`.
+All MCP events are persisted so replay clearly shows which tools existed, which server provided them, and why a request did or did not run.
+6. The UI steps panel tracks “Tool discovered → Tool requested → Tool executed → Tool denied” progress from event data.
+The Response panel includes a tool provenance card that lists every discovered tool plus the currently requested tool with source/scope metadata, and displays the mandated denial message (“Tool X was not permitted in this context”) whenever the backend emits `tool.denied`.

 ### Manual curl flow